 Your doctor or facility should provide you with instructions before the day of your scheduled test.

 Your MRI may be performed with or without contrast.
-Contrast dye is given intravenously in your arm.
+Contrast dye is given to you through an IV in your arm.
 You’ll lie on a table that slides into the tube-shaped MRI machine.

 Earphones help you communicate with the technician, who will monitor from another room.
 MRI is noisy.
 You’ll hear loud banging sounds.
 Some facilities offer music via the earphones to help drown out the noise.
 You’ll also have a call button in case you feel claustrophobic or anxious.

 You must remain perfectly still during scanning.
 Any movement could ruin the scans.
-The procedure is painless and you won’t feel anything from the scanning.
+The procedure is painless and you won’t feel anything.